EdRands/RepoTemplate/README.md

 ## Changes

-Changes are noted in human-readable form in the [Changelog](CHANGELOG.md).
+Changes are noted in human-readable form in the [Changelog][changelog].

 ## Contributing